prax-wallet/prax-mobile/react-native-expo/README.md

 ### Extraction

 Once you've added new translatable messages to the app via either `<Trans />` or `` t`...` ``, run `yarn extract` to extract the new strings to `locales/{locale}/messages.po`.

+### Compilation

+After messages have been extracted via `yarn extract`, run `yarn compile` to compile them to TypeScript files that can be read by the codebase.